vmlf01/vmlf01.github.io/_posts/2015-12-12-creating-github-user-blog.md

 The hardest part was to find out what people meant with creating a personal repository instead of a project repository.
 Spent some 5-10 minutes around GitHub options searching high and low for an option to create it.

 Turns out you just need to create a new repository named *username.github.io* and you're all set.
 GitHub Pages already provides integration with Jekyll, so you just need to push your updates to *master* and your site gets updated.
+Easy as pie.